Andorra, Philadelphia

-Andorra is a neighborhood in Northwest Philadelphia, which is a section of the city of Philadelphia, Pennsylvania.
-Andorra is a part of Roxborough, being within the borders of the original Roxborough Township and having the same zip code (19128).
+Andorra is a neighborhood in Northwest Philadelphia, which is a section of the city of Philadelphia, Pennsylvania, United States.
+Andorra is a part of Roxborough, being within the borders of the original Roxborough Township and having the same ZIP Code, 19128.
 At some point during the 19th or 20th century, Andorra developed a cultural identity as a neighborhood within Roxborough.
 Andorra (which occupies one of the higher elevations in Philadelphia, on bluffs overlooking the Schuylkill River) was named "Andorra" after a fancied resemblance to the small country of the same name which sits astride the Pyrenees between France and Spain.

-Andorra borders Montgomery County, Pennsylvania.
+Andorra borders Montgomery County.
 Although within Philadelphia city limits, Andorra resembles suburban Montgomery County more than Philadelphia city neighborhoods.
 Andorra was established and developed in 1950 and therefore has stereotypically suburban characteristics, such as a strip mall, many single or double-family dwellings set back from the street, and apartment buildings on large lots with ample off-street parking.